aanno/SonarQubeCompose/install.md

 ### Adjust rootless container storage path (IMPORTANT!)

-This is NEED because the default storage location for rootless containers `/home/<user>/.local/share/containers/storage` will get very large soon.
+This is NEEDED _on RHEL servers_ because the default storage location for rootless containers `/home/<user>/.local/share/containers/storage` will get very large soon.

 In `/etc/containers/storage.conf` change or add the following line: